 Edgar Degas’s 1890’s countryside monotypes of cliffs and pathways, and Monet’s luminous oil paintings of the Creuse Valley in 1889, for me, recalled the edge environment of lower Cape Cod.
-Studies en plain air painting in Provincetown with Lois Griffel in 1986-87 contributed to my understanding of color.
-I learned how to create luminosity by layering, and began to make impressionist monotypes in my printmaking studio.
-I used etching ink and small rubber brayers, a process described in more detail in Cape Cod Life Arts issue 2009.
-Each monotype is a painting transferred from plate to paper once only.
+Studies in en plain air painting in 1986-87 with Lois Griffel in Provincetown contributed to my understanding of color.
+I learned how to create luminosity by layering, and began to make impressionist monotypes in my printmaking studio as well as paint plein air outdoors.
+I used etching ink and small rubber brayers for the monotypes, a process described in more detail in Cape Cod Life Arts issue 2009.
+Each monotype is a painting transferred from an acrylic plate to paper, once only.